datacite/homepage/source/member-meeting-2022.html.md

 The member meeting will be held on **September 22, 2022** from 06:00-19:00 UTC.

+In this year's meeting, for the first time, we invite participation from the wider community in all of sessions except the trainings!

+* The training sessions are only for *DataCite Direct Members, Consortium Leads, Consortium Organizations and Member Only organizations*.
+* All of the other sessions listed are open to the public, feel free to register.

 ## Schedule and Registration

 All sessions take place on September 22, 2022.